 This does not mean your necklace has broke it means that the safety feature has been activated, but it will need to be repaired before use again or replaced.
 Our pop out clasps will simply pop out at the clasp leaving your necklace fully intact, and no need for repair, just simply pop it back together again and again.
 At this time I do not perform repairs for necklaces whose safety feature has been activated.
 However, I do know a friend in the business that could repair the jewelry for you for a fee.
 If you would like her information please contact me and send me a picture of your broken clasp and I can get you a price break down for repairs.
+The plastic clasp can break and crack if the clasp is over tightened, and this too can cause your necklace to become useless, or need for repair.
 As with all things, please don’t leave children unattended with their amber necklace or bracelet on due to possibility of choking hazard and strangulation.

 Q: What size should I buy?
 A: These necklaces are not made to chew on, so when purchasing for children under the age of 3 years old, please make sure to use the information to make sure you have a proper fitting necklace.
 Our necklaces come in 11 inch and 13 inch sizes for children Get a string or another necklace that you have at home and use it to measure around your child's neck.
 When doing so you want to make sure the length is not long enough to roll over your child's chin and into their mouth.
 Also make sure that you have a width of 2 finger spaces between the necklace and the child's neck to give enough length for comfort.
 The pictures below are of my 2 year old wearing an 11 inch necklace and a 13 inch necklace.
 The butterscotch colored necklace is NOT a proper fit and is too long because it can fit over her chin and I can fit 3 to 4 fingers between the necklace and her neck, the mixed Baltic amber necklace would be considered a proper fit as I can only fit 2 fingers between her necklace and her neck, and it won't fit over her chin so she can not put it in her mouth.
 A proper fit is important because amber is a brittle tree resin.
 Although it is completely harmless if swallowed, the beads can break off if your child bites down on them and if the bead breaks it could pose a possible choking hazard for little ones.